HGregersen/Longitudinal-Mental-Health-Analysis/README.md

   * Support Vector Machine (SVM) Classifier
 * **Evaluation Tools:**
   * Confusion matrices
   * Performance graphs
-While we explored other models and techniques during the course, we chose these methods as they best suited our research question and helped us gain deeper insights.
+While we had learned about more models and techniques we could have utilized, we thought that these all would help us best understand our question.